Best things to do in Canada

 With as yet no sightings of any decent sized wildlife, all our hopes were pinned on Jasper, where herds of deer reputedly roamed freely about town.
 On the way we stopped for a picnic by the never ending and always beautiful, Bow River.

-On the next leg of our Canada road trip we made an impromptu stop at a sign for Parker Ridge, which promised a walk to the tongue of a glacier.
+On the road up to Jasper made an impromptu stop at a sign for Parker Ridge, which promised a walk to the tongue of a glacier.
 Rude not to.
 The flip side of the spontaneity was that we were not really prepared, resulting in an unintentional 3 hour hike (classed as “moderate” but fully up hill all the way and above the snowline) equipped only with camera, one small water bottle and clad in shorts.
 This was not Big Walk day either, and the ranks were mutinous, but perked up at the prospect of a mid-summer snowball fight on the way up.